mindspore-ai/mindspore/model_zoo/research/cv/FaceRecognitionForTracking/README.md

 1e-05: 0.035770748447963394@0.5053771466191392
 ```

+### Inference process

-### Convert model
+#### Convert model

-If you want to infer the network on Ascend 310, you should convert the model to AIR:
+If you want to infer the network on Ascend 310, you should convert the model to MINDIR or AIR:

 ```bash
 Ascend: